 Sometimes, the solution is closer than you think

 Before using any other channel and/or tool, it is worth checking our own networks.
 They are likely the most reliable source of information and contacts at our disposal.
-Thus, let’s think about other organization operating in our field: have they been involved in international projects?
-Perhaps they could they put us in touch with their partners?
-It is always worth to check it out: in fact, even if the partner can’t join the exact project that we are planning, they may be able to recommend other organisations active in the same field and/or country.
+Thus, let’s think about other organizations operating in our field: have they been involved in international projects?
+Perhaps they could put us in touch with their partners?
+It is always worth checking it out: in fact, even if the partner can’t join the exact project that we are planning, they may be able to recommend other organisations active in the same field and/or country.

 How to find Erasmus partner?
 Harness the power of the internet!